34 Quick Breakfast Ideas That Actually Fill You Up

 33 Brunch Recipes to Make Any Morning Feel Special

 A good pancake mix makes pancakes realistic on a weekday, not just a weekend project.
-Keep the batch small so you’re not stuck flipping forever.
-Add blueberries or chocolate chips if you want, but plain is great too.
-Leftovers reheat well in a toaster for another fast morning.
+Keep the batch small so you don’t have to flip forever.
+However, they can also be amazing plain, so it’s entirely up to you!
+Another quick morning and leftover will reheat well in a toaster.

 31) Yogurt Fruit Dip

-Stir peanut butter into plain or vanilla yogurt to make a quick, creamy dip.
-Use apple slices, strawberries, or even pretzels for scooping.
-It’s a nice option for people who don’t want a full bowl meal first thing.
-The protein helps it stick with you longer than fruit alone.
+To make a quick creamy dip, stir peanut butter into plain yogurt or vanilla yogurt.
+Scooping can be done with sliced apples, strawberries, or even pretzels.
+It’s a good choice for those who do not want a full bowl meal to start with.
+The protein helps it stay with you longer than just fruit alone.

 32) Tuna Melt Toast